-Dedicated to the creation of new compositions, her credits of commissioned works or premiers by prolific composers includes Joel Blahnick, Todd Coleman, Michael Colgrass, Gregory Fritze, Lars Jansson, Daniel Kallman, David Maslanka (May 5, 2016 premier), Johan de Meij (November 17, 2016 premier), Joanne Metcalf, Craig Naylor, David Revill, Michael J. Roy, Jared Spears, Jack Stamp, Michael Torke, Joseph Turrin, Amy Williams (April 6, 2016 premier), Charles Young, and John Zdechlick.
+Dedicated to the creation of new compositions, her credits of commissioned works or premiers by prolific composers includes Joel Blahnick, Todd Coleman, Michael Colgrass, Gregory Fritze, Lars Jansson, Daniel Kallman, David Maslanka, Johan de Meij, Joanne Metcalf, Craig Naylor, David Revill, Michael J. Roy, Jared Spears, Jack Stamp, Michael Torke, Joseph Turrin, Amy Williams, Charles Young, and John Zdechlick.
 Dr. Tjornehoj collaborates with composers and performers on a regular basis, producing concerts for wind symphony, orchestra and chamber ensembles.

 A participating member in several professional scholarly, music and community organizations, she currently serves on boards/committees throughout the greater St. Croix Valley as an arts advocate including St. Croix Valley Foundation, Phipps Center for the Arts, and ArtReach St. Croix.

-Dr. Tjornehoj is the director the Shell Lake Arts Center Band Camp (July 10-15, 2016) and Ensemble Camp (July 17-22, 2016).
+Dr. Tjornehoj is the director of the Shell Lake Arts Center Concert Band Camp.
 She is dedicated to working with middle and high school level students with clinics, master class settings, and as a guest conductor.

 Jill Westermeyer teaches private clarinet lessons in her home studio and middle school band in St Anthony, Minnesota.
 She also frequently serves as a contest judge and plays clarinet in the Minnesota Symphonic Winds.
 From 2001 to 2014, she taught band at the Minnehaha Academy Upper School in Minneapolis.
 Prior to teaching at Minnehaha Academy, she taught middle school band in Ankeny, Iowa and 4-12 grade band in Parkston, South Dakota.
 Westermeyer grew up in Spanaway, Washington where she studied clarinet with Dileep Gangolli.
 She graduated cum laude from St. Olaf College with a Bachelor of Arts in Music Education.
 While attending St. Olaf, she studied with JoAnn Polley, and was assistant principal clarinet in the St. Olaf Band and St. Olaf Orchestra.
 She has done postgraduate work at University of South Dakota, Iowa State University, University of Minnesota and University of Wisconsin River Falls.